 - A. Under no circumstances shall the walls, ceiling, floor, etc. of a stairwell be penetrated. - B. Under no circumstances shall cable be installed below ceiling in an exposed fashion, i.e., all surface mounted cable shall be enclosed in conduit except when specified for architectural purposes. - C. Cables shall not be tie wrapped or routed along electrical or gas conduit. - D. Horizontal cable run in hallways above a suspended ceiling shall be in a cable tray or supported by J-hooks with a spacing of about 4 foot or 5 foot on center to minimize cable sag.
+For Housing projects only, this maximum spacing is 3-foot on center.
 Refer to Section 27 00 00 Communications for limitations of conduit use.